gradyrobbins/react-deploy-render/README.md

 14. 1 GB should be enough for small projects.
 15. Scroll down and click the **Create Web Service** button.

-Then the platform will pull your repository code, install all the `npm` packages, build your project and make it live.
+Then the platform will pull your repository code, install its the `npm` packages, build your project and make it live.

 ## Notes